bgctw/Bigleaf.jl/docs/src/walkthrough.md

 The column names in the DataFrame should correspond to the argument names of the corresponding method that accespts each input individually.

+Methods are usually provided with two forms:
+- all required scalar inputs as positional arguments with outputing a NamedTuple
+- a mutating DataFrame with columns corresponding to required inputs where the output columns are added or modified.

 We can demonstrate the usage with a simple example:

 ```@example doc